mia-platform/documentation/docs/release_notes/platform_5-7-1_releasenotes.md

 * **Console**

-    From CMS it is now possible to configure  different default environment variables for each template, in order to **overwrite the defaults environment variables applied by DevOps Console**.
+    From CMS it is now possible to configure different default environment variables for each template, in order to **overwrite the default environment variables applied by DevOps Console**.
 You can configure the environment variables by adding 'defaultEnvironmentVariables' inside the data model of each template.
+To learn how to use this new feature, please visit this [page](https://docs.mia-platform.eu/business_suite/conf_cms/) of Mia Platform Docs.

 * You have the possibility to **resize columns** in the Pre/Post section of DevOps Console.